daneshvar-amrollahi/daneshvar-amrollahi.github.io/content/_index.md

 I am a second-year Computer Science PhD student at Stanford University, advised by Clark Barrett.
 I am broadly interested in **Automated Reasoning**.

-In my undergrad, I worked on loop invariant generation, program synthesis, and scaling network verification using symbolic execution.
+In my undergrad, I worked on loop invariant generation, program synthesis, and scaling symbolic execution for verifying network functions.

 Ping me if you want to chat!